wp-plugins/googlegraph/readme.txt

         ['USA',    78.09,              2.05,      'North America',  307007000]
 [/bubbleChart]`

+= PHPLeague integration =

+Since v0.4 we have added integration for the PHPLeague plugin, allowing you to create charts showing the statisics for the teams of the league.

+We support two shortcodes, as follows:

+* phpLeagueGraphPerCategory
+* phpLeagueGraphPerTeam

+You are not required to provide the table data for the chart, we are reading the data from the datbase and preparing it in the form suitable for the chart.

+We support the following attributes on the shortcodes:

+* league - The ID of the league for which the chart should be generated.
+By default this value is set to 1
+* club_list - List of the clubs for the statistics.
+By default, we will generate graph with all clubs in the league.

+`[phpLeagueGraphPerCategory league="2" /]

+[phpLeagueGraphPerTeam/]

+[phpLeagueGraphPerTeam league="1" club_list="1,2"/]`

 == Screenshots ==
 1. Quick Tags in the edit box
 2. Geo Chart